rsharma1817/webtool/GSoC2020/weekly_reports/FirstEvaluationReport_idea2.md

 10. Transcription returns from Cloud Speech API and stored ![carryover](https://img.shields.io/static/v1?label=&message=carryover&color=yellow)

 #### Challenges and Solutions
+In this week, there was some delay due to a change in the frontend platform.
+The tasks were completed in the subsequent weeks.

 #### Tasks postponed to next week
+2. File/URL is validated (checking that the URL points to a video file)
+3. Check the database for duplicates (inform user/drop duplicate file)
+5. Non-duplicate video is uploaded/scraped and stored
+6. Audio track extracted and converted (FLAC / 44,100 Hz / Mono) and stored
+9. Audio file uploaded to Cloud Storage/Speech API
+10. Transcription returns from Cloud Speech API and stored

 #### Observations
 I am facing some issues with integrating the backend functions with the React frontend, especially with the modal box rendering (since the formats are different in PHP and React) and MySQL connectivity.
 I was working on the week 2 tasks, but then had to shift in between to React and change the platform again, therefore, this is causing some delay, but these will be resolved by tomorrow.
 I can then start working on the other tasks that are scheduled for this week.
 The React frontend files for the new tool are updated in the Github master branch.